Real estate can be an exhilarating profession.

 Even when you’ve secured a client, that doesn’t necessarily mean you’ll keep that client until the deal closes.
 Typically, you’ll structure your contract with the client for a set period of time.

 If you don’t deliver results during that time, the client is free to engage another company moving forward.

-That’s why it’s so important to put together a rock-solid marketing package from day one, and writing an effective property description is a critical component to that end.
+That’s why it’s so important to put together a rock-solid marketing package from day one.
+Writing an effective property description is a critical component of that strategy.

 Headline / Title

+The headline is the attention-grabber.
 Many people searching for real estate will just skim the headlines of a listing.
-This gives you about one line and three seconds to grab their attention.
+Therefore, you have about one line and three seconds to grab their attention.

 Example 1: Philadelphia-Style Two-Family for Sale in Davis Square with Patio & Off-Street Parking

 Example 2: 7,500 SF Mixed-Use Income Property in Malden for Sale at 8% Cap Rate

 Example 3: Ten Unit Building for Sale